Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: Results and discussion

 \subsection{log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) relation and stellar populations}

-The ionizing photon production efficiency ($\zeta_\mathrm{ion}$) for MACS1149-JD1 and its clumps have high values for their EW$_{0}$\,(H$\alpha$), above the expected values derived from the relationship \citep{Prieto-Lyon+23} obtained for galaxies at redshifts 3 to 7 (see Figure~\ref{fig:EWHa-Xion}).
+The ionizing photon production efficiency ($\zeta_\mathrm{ion}$) for MACS1149-JD1 and its clumps have high values for their EW$_{0}$\,(H$\alpha$) that are above the expected values derived from the relationship \citep{Prieto-Lyon+23} obtained for galaxies at redshifts three to seven (see Figure~\ref{fig:EWHa-Xion}).
 These values are also above those measured in the MIDIS H$\alpha$ emitters with similar EW$_{0}$\,(H$\alpha$).
-Thanks to the spatially-resolved H$\alpha$ imaging, the location of the clumps and the integrated MACS1149-JD1 value in the log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) plane can be understood as the result of the spatial distribution of different stellar populations, and of their contribution to the overall flux at these wavelengths.
-On the one side, values for the photon production above 25.5 Hz\,erg$^{-1}$ (in log($\zeta_\mathrm{ion}$) units) can only be obtained with massive, (10$^{6-7}$\,$M_{\odot}$) bursts.
-For less massive clusters, the ionizing photon efficiency will be lower ($\leq$\,25.2\,Hz\,erg$^{-1}$), even for low metallicity stellar populations, due to the stochastic sampling of the stellar initial mass function \citep{Stanway+Eldridge-23}.
-Thus, the high $\zeta_\mathrm{ion}$ values measured in the clumps already indicate the presence of massive bursts in these regions of the galaxy.
-In addition, only instantatenous or constant star formation over short periods of time ($\sim$\,10\,Myr) are able to produce the high-ionizing photon production efficiency measured in MACS1149-JD1, even if the presence of binaries is invoked (\citealt{Eldridge+17},\citealt{Eldridge+Stanway+20}, \citealt{Stanway+20}).
-Thus, the intrinsic high value for the photon production efficiency already indicates the presence of young massive bursts in different regions of MACS1149-JD1, and consequently overall in the galaxy.
-However, clumps S and N have a very different EW$_{0}$\,(H$\alpha$), with a low value (363$^{+187}_{-87}\,\AA$) measured for clump S and a very high value (lower limit of 1543$\AA$) for clump N (see Table \ref{tab:PhotometryFluxes}).
-Moreover, as the continuum light distribution in MACS1149-JD1 is dominated by clump S, the integrated H$\alpha$ emission in MACS1149-JD1 also has a relatively low value (491$^{+335}_{-128}\,\AA$).
-H$\alpha$ equivalent widths of about 2000\,$\AA$ can only be produced by very young instantaneous or constant bursts with ages of less than 10 Myr \citep{Eldridge+17}, while lower values in the 300 to 400$\AA$ range indicate the presence of older populations of about 100\,$-$\,200\,Myr if a constant star formation is considered.
-Thus, the presence of both very young massive bursts together with older stellar populations needs to be invoked to explain the position of MACS1149-JD1 and its clumps in the log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) plane.
+Thanks to the spatially resolved H$\alpha$ imaging, the location of the clumps and the integrated MACS1149-JD1 value in the log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) plane can be understood as being the result of the spatial distribution of different stellar populations and of their contribution to the overall flux at these wavelengths.
+On one side, the values for the photon production above 25.5 Hz\,erg$^{-1}$ (in log($\zeta_\mathrm{ion}$) units) can only be obtained with {massive stellar bursts (10$^{6-7}$\,$M_{\odot}$)}.
+For less {massive stellar bursts}, the ionizing photon efficiency will be lower ($\leq$\,25.2\,Hz\,erg$^{-1}$), even for low-metallicity stellar populations, due to the stochastic sampling of the stellar initial mass function \citep{Stanway+Eldridge-23}.
+Thus, the high $\zeta_\mathrm{ion}$ values measured in the clumps already indicate the presence of {massive stellar bursts} in these regions of the galaxy.
+In addition, only instantaneous or constant star formation over short periods of time ($\sim$\,10\,Myr) are able to produce the high-ionizing photon production efficiency measured in MACS1149-JD1, even if the presence of binaries is invoked (\citealt{Eldridge+17},\citealt{Eldridge+Stanway+20}, \citealt{Stanway+20}).
+Thus, the intrinsic high value for the photon production efficiency already indicates the presence of {young massive stellar bursts} in different regions of MACS1149-JD1 and, consequently, in the galaxy overall as well.
+However, clumps S and N have a very different EW$_{0}$\,(H$\alpha$), with a low value ({531$^{+300}_{-96}\AA$}) measured for clump S and a very high value (lower limit of {1951\,$\AA$}) for clump N (see Table \ref{tab:PhotometryFluxes}).
+Moreover, as the continuum light distribution in MACS1149-JD1 is dominated by clump S, the integrated H$\alpha$ emission in MACS1149-JD1 also has a relatively low value ({726$^{+660}_{-182}$\,$\AA$}).
+The H$\alpha$ equivalent widths of about 2000\,$\AA$ can only be produced by very young instantaneous or constant bursts with ages of less than {5 Myr} \citep{Eldridge+17}, {while lower values around 500$\AA$ indicate the presence of a relatively older population of about 50\,Myr if a constant star formation is considered}.
+Thus, the presence of both {young massive stellar bursts} together with older stellar populations needs to be invoked to explain the position of MACS1149-JD1 and its clumps in the log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) plane.
 Similar conclusions have been obtained from recent NIRCam imaging \citep{Bradac+23}.
-Additional combination of imaging covering longer wavelengths plus emission line diagnostics will allow to further constrain the stellar populations and their distribution in this galaxy.
+Additional combinations of imaging covering longer wavelengths and emission line diagnostics will allow for further constraining of the stellar populations and their distribution in this galaxy.